 - General Image Size and Resolution Guidelines

-- A Special Note about designing with the color white
+- A Special Note about designing with the colour white

 - A complete list of guide files for your favorite designs

 There are many ways to create an image.
 For example, you can create one with a graphics design program, scan in a physical photograph or something you've drawn or painted, or use a digital photograph.

 Supported Image Types

 Zazzle supports images in JPEG, PNG, PDF, and Adobe Illustrator (AI) formats.
 These formats will produce great quality products as long as the resolution meets or exceeds our recommendations.
 We support full transparency for PNG, PDF and AI files.
 This can be especially useful if you are creating a design with multiple overlapping images such as borders to go around your design, or shapes with non-rectangular edges.
 For PDF and AI formats, we support vector output for most of our products.
 Please note that within the Zazzle Design Tool, a rasterized (bitmap) version of your vector-file will appear.

 - The JPEG format supports millions of colours, which allows for great design flexibility.

 - The JPEG format compresses the image information, keeping file sizes small and reducing upload times.

 - Most digital cameras can save images in JPEG format.